 Anish Bhatnagar, Soleno Therapeutics:

-I am joined by my colleagues, Dr. Neil Cowen, Senior Vice President of Drug Development and Kristen Yen, Head of Clinical Operations, as well as Dr. Parisa Salehi, Principal Investigator at Seattle Children’s Hospital .
+I am joined by my colleagues today, Dr. Neil Cowen, Senior Vice President for Drug Development and Kristen Yen, Head of Clinical Operations, as well as Dr. Parisa Salehi, who is a Principal Investigator at Seattle Children’s Hospital .

-Neil Cowen will provide some background on DCCR.
+I will start by asking Neil Cowen to provide some background on DCCR.
+Neil.

 Neil Cowen, Soleno Therapeutics:

-In the development of DCCR, there have been no new safety findings, compared with diazoxide.
-The most common adverse effects include increase blood sugar and peripheral swelling – both of which can be managed by your doctor.
+In the development of DCCR, there’s been no new safety findings, compared with diazoxide.
+The most common adverse effects are increased blood sugar and peripheral swelling – both of which can be managed by your doctor.
 It is worth noting that the doses of DCCR used in this study are at the low end or below the range used for diazoxide.

 DCCR has pre-clinical and clinical data supporting its safety.
-To date, 8 clinical trials have been conducted using DCCR.
-Over 210 healthy volunteers and subjects with obesity, hypertriglyceridemia and Prader-Willi syndrome patients participated in these studies.
+To date, 8 clinical trials have been conducted using DCCR and over 210 healthy volunteers and subjects with obesity, hypertriglyceridemia and Prader-Willi patients have been treated in these studies.

 Dr. Parisa Salehi, Principal Investigator:

-Thank you, Anish.
-Thank you to the FPWR for inviting me to speak about the DESTINY PWS study.
-It is nice to see a potential option for PWS patients which not only may affect hyperphagia but also may have an effect on other aspects of this disease.
-This program consists of two studies, C601, the DESTINY PWS Study, which is a multi-center, randomized, double-blind, placebo-controlled, parallel arm study in patients with PWS (Phase III) and C602, an open-label safety extension study.
+Thank you, Anish and also thank you to the FPWR for inviting me to speak about the DESTINY PWS study.
+It’s really nice to see a potential option for PWS patients which not only affects their hyperphagia but also may affect other aspects of the disease.
+This program consists of two studies, C601, the DESTINY PWS Study, which is a multi-center, randomized, double-blind, placebo-controlled, parallel arm study in patients with PWS, which is a Phase III study.
+Then we have C602, which is an open-label safety extension study.

-In the C601 study, the plan is to enroll approximately 100 patients at approximately 25 sites.
+In the C601 study, the plan is to enroll about 100 patients at approximately 25 sites.
 Eligible subjects will be in this study for approximately 15 weeks.
-This is a double-blind study.
-It is also a placebo-controlled study which means that some subjects will not receive DCCR but placebo, which means that the tablet does not contain any drug.
+This is double-blind, it also is placebo-controlled, which means that some subjects will not receive DCCR but will receive placebo, which means that the tablet does not contain any drug.
 The assignment to DCCR or placebo is random, like rolling a die or flipping a coin.
 Subjects have a 2 out of 3 chance in being assigned to DCCR and a 1 out of 3 chance of being assigned to placebo.
 Subjects will undergo a titration phase during which their doses will be increased every two weeks until they reach their maintenance dose.
-In total, there are 7 visits in this study where the first 6 visits are every two weeks then there are 5 weeks in between the last two visits.
-At the End of Study Visit, subjects who successfully complete C601 are eligible to enroll into C602.
-C602 is a 9-month open-label safety study.
+In total, there will be 7 visits in this study where the first 6 visits are every two weeks then there are 5 weeks in between the last two visits.
+At the End of Study Visit, subjects who have successfully completed C601 are eligible to enroll into C602.
+C602 is then a 9-month open-label safety study.
 In C602, all subjects will receive DCCR.

 The primary objective of this study is to evaluate the effects of DCCR compared to placebo on hyperphagia in PWS patients.
 This is being evaluated using a Hyperphagia Questionnaire.

 One of the secondary objectives is to evaluate changes in body fat mass.
-The body fat mass will be measured using a DXA scanner, which is an X-ray procedure to measure body fat mass and lean body mass (or muscle).
+The body fat mass will be measured using a DXA scanner, which is an X-ray procedure to measure body fat mass as well as lean body mass (or muscle).

-Two other secondary objectives are to evaluate the Clinical Global Impression of Improvement (CGI-I), and Caregiver Global Impression of Change (GI-C).
-The Clinical Global Impression of Improvement is a question that the Study Doctor will answer.
-The Caregiver Global Impression of Change is a question that the Caregiver will answer.
+Two other secondary objectives are to evaluate the Clinical Global Impression of Improvement or the CGI-I, and Caregiver Global Impression of Change or the GI-C. The Clinical Global Impression of Improvement is a question that the Study Doctor will answer, and the Caregiver Global Impression of Change is a question that the Caregiver will answer.

 Additional objectives of this study are to assess safety as well as the effect of DCCR compared to placebo on body composition parameters, BMI, waist circumference, lipid parameters, subject’s health related quality of life, caregiver burden, and PWS behaviors.